MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-auditing.md

 The Power BI Activity Log and unified audit log both contain a complete copy of the [Power BI auditing data](#operations-available-in-the-audit-and-activity-logs).
 However, we highly recommend using the Power BI Activity Log for the following reasons:

 - The Power BI Activity Log contains only the Power BI activities structured list of records (JSON array)
-- You do not need to be assigned the global admin role in Microsoft 365 to access the Power BI Activity Log
+- You don't need to be assigned the global administrator role in Microsoft 365 to access the Power BI Activity Log

 The differences between log sources are summarized in the following table.